1

 -

-Pruning Instructions: Prune in late winter to early spring to maintain shape and encourage new growth.
+Prune in late winter or early spring to shape and remove dead wood. -

-Fertilization: Fertilize in spring with a balanced fertilizer.
+Fertilize in early spring with balanced slow-release fertilizer. -

 Share